HM Revenue & Customs

 Before re-homing, the apps were housed on physical servers.
 These servers were configured to cater for the maximum volume of traffic required—processing 600 million transactions and 3.5 billion metric data points in 24 hours—at all times of the year.
 Plus, the entire capacity was duplicated to a disaster recovery (or DR) state to allow for fallback in the event of any critical incident.

-By re-homing to the cloud, HMRC’s applications can dynamically scale resources to match demand, rather than continuously operating at—and incurring charges for—peak-period utilisation.
+By re-homing to the cloud, hosted on Amazon Web Services (AWS), HMRC’s applications can dynamically scale resources to match demand, rather than continuously operating at—and incurring charges for—peak-period utilisation.

 HMRC’s original physical infrastructure consisted of 32 servers in total.

 Eight servers were live.
 Six were staging servers.
 Four were for a testing environment.
 The live and staging sites were duplicated for disaster recovery purposes.